IDeblina/apicalculator/readme.md

 4. Commit your changes (`git commit -am 'Add feature'`).
 5. Push to the branch (`git push origin feature-name`).
 6. Create a new pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify and expand this README based on your specific implementation and project needs.